stretchgz/EMT2461-Arduino-Project/README.md

 ### May 8, 2012

-* ADD: 2 touch sensors (any SPDT button will do)
+* Added: 2 touch sensors (any SPDT button will do)
-* REMOVE: random direction and random number generator
+* Removed: random direction and random number generator
-* REVISE: moving forward codes to a function
+* Improved: moving forward codes to a function
-* REVISE: robot will move right when picks up object from left sensor, vise versa for the other motor
+* Improved: robot will move right when picks up object from left sensor, vise versa for the other motor

 ### May 7, 2012